 Unusual Options Activity Insight: Six Flags Entertainment

-Six Flags Entertainment (NYSE:SIX) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $39.05 following the option alert.
+Shares of Six Flags Entertainment (NYSE:SIX) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $40.3.

 - Option Type: SWEEP